Jacob-Fisher2/Hack-The-Box/Sherlocks/Operation Blackout 2025: Smoke & Mirrors.md

 ### Task 5: Which PowerShell command did the attacker use to disable PowerShell command history logging?
-Searching for 'Set-PSReadlineOption' in the Windows PowerShell logs reveals that the attacker set the History to SaveNothing.
+Searching for 'Set-PSReadlineOption' in the Windows PowerShell logs reveals that the attacker set the HistorySaveStyle to SaveNothing.